SharkSnack/shiren-4/content/dungeons/entrancing-lane.md

 Dungeon where day and night cycles extremely fast - 60 turns for day, and 68 turns for night.<br/>Blank Scroll is the only scroll that can be found, except for Monster Houses which have Navigation Scrolls.<br/>Running away until time of day changes is an effective strategy to conserve items.

-Despite being a 99F dungeon, it's among the easiest non-carry in dungeons in the game.<br/>This is partly thanks to Plump Snacky on 1F, which can be farmed for lots of blessed Blank Scrolls.
+Despite being a 99F dungeon, it's among the easiest non-carry in dungeons in the game.<br/>This is mostly thanks to Plump Snacky on 1F, which can be hunted for lots of blessed Blank Scrolls.

 <ul class="quickLinksUL">
   <li><a href="#overview">Overview</a></li>